-Every other year, a four (4) member External Advisory Committee comprised of out-of state distinguished, nationally prominent research scientists and medical doctors led by Dr. Ron Petersen-Mayo Clinic provides advice to and meets with the Steering Committee representatives to conduct a detailed review of all TARCC scientific activities to assure that the investments made by the Texas Legislature is advancing the science of AD research are being met.
+Since 2007 a four (4) member External Advisory Committee comprised of out-of state distinguished, nationally prominent research scientists and medical doctors led by Dr. Ron Petersen-Mayo Clinic have regularly met with Steering Committee representatives to conduct a detailed review of all TARCC scientific activities and grant awards to assure that the investments made by the Texas Legislature are advancing the science of AD research.

 The objectives of TARCC are to pursue investigator initiated and collaborative research studies to answer questions related to the role of biological and clinical markers for inflammation, cardiovascular factors, hyperinsulinemia, and other risk factors in the development and progression of AD.
 These factors will be investigated longitudinally and with regard to how they may differ between Hispanic and non-Hispanic citizens of Texas.
 Additional objectives relate to achieving and maintaining clinical sample sizes and longitudinal follow-up targets, as well as maintaining overall data quality and protocol fidelity.
 The following aims are adopted with the understanding that additional funds from state or extramural sources will be required to pursue research activities beyond bio-banking and maintenance of the clinical cohorts and dataset.

 Maintain a longitudinal database of clinical and biological data from participants diagnosed with AD, MCI or normal controls.